bangank36/gutenberg/docs/reference-guides/block-api/block-templates.md

-# Block Templates
+# Block Templates with Rebuild

 A block template is defined as a list of block items.
 Such blocks can have predefined attributes, placeholder content, and be static or dynamic.
 Block templates allow specifying a default initial state for an editor session.

 The scope of templates include:

 - Setting a default state dynamically on the client. (like `defaultBlock`)
 - Registered as a default for a given post type.

 Planned additions:

 - Saved and assigned to pages as "page templates".
 - Defined in a `template.php` file or pulled from a custom post type (`wp_templates`) that is site specific.
 - As the equivalent of the theme hierarchy.

 ## API